artemiorimando/podcast/README.md

 docker run -p 8000:8000 podcast
 ```

+## /predict POST Endpoint
+FastAPI is used to build the web app.
+You can view it in main.py script in the src folder.
+The endpoint takes in two fields, "title" and "transcript" and outputs two fields, "title" and "summary".

 ## Example Request Body
 Note that the 'transcript' field is not the full body of text - truncated for display here.